metomi/rose/sphinx/tutorial/rose/furthertopics/date-time-manipulation.rst

 ==========================

 :term:`Datetime cycling <datetime cycling>` suites inevitably involve performing some form of datetime arithmetic.
-In the :ref:`weather forecasting suite <tutorial-datetime-cycling-practical>` we wrote in the Cylc tutorial this arithmetic was done using the ``cylc cyclepoint`` command.
-For example we calculated the cycle point three hours before the present cycle using::
+For example, in a Cylc task we can calculate the cycle point three hours before the present cycle using::

    cylc cyclepoint --offset-hours=-3